llamaxyz/llama/documentation/ActionCreation.md

     - Calldata: Function selector and its parameters
     - Role: Role used to create the action
     - Value (amount of ether sent with the call)
-    - Description (plaintext explaining the purpose of the action)
+    - Description: Plaintext explaining the purpose of the action

 ## Key Concepts